tjph/gpt-nuxt3/README.md

 This is a basic chatGPT implementation using nuxt3 and the server api as well as Tailwind CSS.
 It is a good starting point to build more interesting things.

+- updated to use GPT 3.5
+- demo connect GPT to another API.
+Type `crypto` in the chat box for a 7d BTC price prediction

 ## Setup

 Make sure to install the dependencies: